charath567/DAA-LAB/README.md

 SUMMARY: The practical implements Heap Sort using a Max Heap.
 The program first creates an array of random integers based on the user-specified size.
 It then builds a Max Heap using the max_heapify() function and repeatedly moves the largest element to the end of the array.
 Finally, the array is displayed in ascending order.

 CONCLUSION: The experiment demonstrates that Heap Sort is an efficient comparison-based sorting algorithm.
 It uses a Max Heap to repeatedly select the largest element and place it in its correct position.
 Heap Sort has a time complexity of O(n log n) in the best, average, and worst cases, making it suitable for sorting large datasets.

+PRATICAL 04

+Summary:
+The program calculates the factorial of a non-negative integer using an iterative loop and measures its execution time.
+It has O(n) time complexity and O(1) space complexity.

+Conclusion
+The program efficiently calculates factorial using iteration with O(n) time and O(1) space.
+It also measures the execution time of the calculation.